-As a result, you get a full-bodied and a slightly wet treble tone with plenty of body.
-Upper-pitched percussion notes sound pleasant and natural and despite their slight forwardness.
-Particularly, if that percussion straddles the upper-mids, they don’t have too much in the way of energetic upper treble overtones to pull from so you get very little splashiness.
+As a result, you get a full-bodied and slightly wet treble tone with plenty of body.
+Upper-pitched percussion notes sound pleasant and natural despite their slight forwardness.
+Particularly, if that percussion straddles the upper mids, they don’t have too much in the way of energetic upper treble overtones to pull from so you get very little splashiness.

-One note of caution is the source sensitivity which can sometimes dull down the delicate treble tuning Nobel have achieved with the Savant II.
-I would advise not pairing the Savant with a warm sounding source or one with limited dynamic range.
+One note of caution is the source sensitivity which can sometimes dull down the delicate treble tuning Nobel has achieved with the Savant II.
+I would advise not pairing the Savant with a warm-sounding source or one with limited dynamic range.
 It can get a little veiled in the mids and darker up top as a result; something which kills it for me as an enjoyable listen.

 Efficiency & Noise

 There are no official specs for the Savant II regarding impedance and sensitivity.
 Instead, you get a short line regarding the Savant II to be sensitive enough to be driven by moderate sources such as smartphones and some DAPs.

 To a certain extent that is true for the Savant II but personally I like a little more dynamic range and resolution so a solid DAP with a focus on detail is going to make the Savant II sing just that bit better.